justinyaodu/yapp-schedule-export/README.md

 ## Under the Hood

 This project uses [Bootstrap](https://getbootstrap.com) for its responsive UI, and [Font Awesome](https://fontawesome.com/) for icons.

-This site can be hosted statically, since everything is implemented in client-side JavaScript.
+It can be hosted statically, since everything is implemented in client-side JavaScript.

 ## Possible Improvements